We do mortgage pre-approvals. Want one?

 The typical new home buyer spends $10,000 locally.

-The Transforming Student Debt to Home Equity Act has backing from Fannie Mae and Freddie Mac and the U.S. Department of Housing and Urban Development (HUD).
+The Transforming Student Debt to Home Equity Act has the backing of Fannie Mae, Freddie Mac, and the U.S. Department of Housing and Urban Development (HUD).

 Who Qualifies For Transforming Student Debt to Home Equity Act

 The Transforming Student Debt to Home Equity Act is an incentive program for first-time home buyers with student debt.
-The program uses mortgage loans backed by Fannie Mae and Freddie Mac to help renters buy their first home.
+The program uses mortgage loans from Fannie Mae and Freddie Mac to help renters buy their first home.

 To qualify for the program, you must be pre-approved and mortgage-eligible; and meet the guidelines as written in the bill.